chrisjbillington/git-nautilus-icons/README.md

 ![alt tag](screenshot-simple.png)

-And this is in 'full' mode, where changes in the index and changes in the work tree are displayed separately, with index status on the left and work tree status on the right.
-Unmerged files use two icons to show what type of merge conflict it is, with the current branch on the left and the other branch on the right.
-There is a fair bit of complexity in this mode and the icons are much smaller, but much more detail is given.
+And this is in 'full' mode, where changes in the index and changes in the work tree are displayed separately, with index status on the left (only shown if it's not clean) and work tree status on the right.
+Unmerged files use two icons to show what type of merge conflict it is, with current branch on the left and the other branch on the right showing whether the file was modified, added or deleted in each branch.
+The icons are much smaller in this mode, but much more detail is given.

 ![alt tag](screenshot-full.png)